Giant robot moving in Japan harbour entrances millions on Twitter | Technology

 Giant robot moving in Japan harbour entrances millions on Twitter

-Also Read: Fujifilm's Avigan shown to be effective in Japanese Phase-3 trial for COVID-19
+Also Read: Japanese researchers trial early warning test for acute COVID-19 cases

 - READ MORE ON: